 “Sometimes it can be a bit daunting if you want to go in the sea in the winter.
 Having a good group to do it with is a good thing.
 It means that you it you’re more likely to go and do it.
 I also wouldn’t recommend going in the sea in the winter on your own, for health and safety reasons.
 But if it wasn’t for the group, I’m not sure I’d be doing it.”

 come rain or shine

 If the maxim is that you’re going to get wet anyway, then it doesn’t really matter if it’s raining already.
 However, whoever you speak to who has the sea-swimming bug, will tell you that even if you don’t fancy going, you never regret it.
 Kirsty Hogben has just completed swimming daily for 365 days of the year.
 She’s continuing her count and doesn’t want to stop.
 “I was scared of it to start with, and it is quite a scary thing.
 It doesn’t look that comfortable, but then neither does running!
-But the endorphins you get from a swim in the sea is like no other.
+But the endorphins you get from a swim in the sea are like no other.
 The freedom you have as well, when you’re in the sea you feel more alive.
 It’s trans-formative, and I feel like a different person.

 “I go down in the morning sometimes and I’m really not feeling it, yet when I come out, I’m loving it!
 It’s like taking a drug, and it saves me some days.
 It’s like being out in nature and getting fresh air, but on a whole other level.”